raphaellith/IntroductoryMathematicsForComputerScienceNotes/README.md

 # Introductory Mathematics for Computer Science Notes

-> - Module: COMP0011 - Introductory Mathematics for Computer Science
+Notes for the module COMP0011 - Introductory Mathematics for Computer Science.
-> - Project description: Notes